Up and… walking

-This was a good free event.
+The Decathlon Running Series 5k is a good free event.
 Each participant received a free t-shirt (yellow for men and pink for women).
 The sizing was a little skimpy, but they were OK.
-Also, after the event we were able to claim free drawstring goodie bags containing a bottle of water, a pineapple drink, a chocolate cereal bar, a sticker, a catalogue and a lanyard.
+Also, after the event, we were able to claim free drawstring goodie bags containing a bottle of water, a pineapple drink, a chocolate cereal bar, a sticker, a catalogue and a lanyard.

 I had thought that it would be fun to do some parkruns at Christmas and New Year in Cornwall with my family, but the nearest parkrun (Penrose) is not doing any additional festive events.
 Hopefully, we’ll get to run on Christmas Eve and/or New Year’s Eve.
 I’m hoping I’ll be able to persuade my mum to join us for a walk.

-I had hoped to sign up M for baby swimming classes, but I’m not allowed in the water until December and the times that are available are not convenient for Stuart, so I guess we’ll have to wait until 2017.
+I had hoped to sign up M for baby swimming classes, but I’m not allowed in the water until December.
+The times that are available are not convenient for Stuart, so I guess we’ll have to wait until 2017.
 I’m confident that even if M doesn’t get to the classes, she’ll learn to swim before adulthood!

-I’ve also started planning my cycling adventures for 2017, but I’ll need a road bike, so Stu and I have paid another visit to Vankru.
-I’d really like a Tifosi bike, but the colour scheme that I admired at the Cycle Show isn’t available on the website, so I’m considering a Canyon.
+I’ve also started planning my cycling adventures for 2017.
+Stu and I have paid another visit to Vankru as I’ll need another road bike.
+The colour scheme of the Tifosi bike that I admired at the Cycle Show isn’t available on the website, so I’m considering a Canyon.